This page provides support materials to assist teachers and school staff in designing and developing a school’s

 Homophobia and transphobia

 The effects of homophobia and transphobia can impact a person’s self-acceptance and self-esteem and consequently on their will to live, their outlook on the future and their ability to deal with day-to-day life.

 Same-sex attraction and suicidal ideation

 Same-sex attracted young people can be particularly at risk of suicidal thoughts at key stages of their development.
 It has been found that life episodes that may correlate with suicide ideation include:

 - following admission to self of same-sex attraction or non-conforming gender identity.
 Acknowledging a non-conforming sexual or gender identity places great stress on the individual and can be accompanied by a sense of shame, guilt and self-loathing

 - following 'coming out' which may lead to isolation from family and peer support

-- following failed attempts to connect with gay, lesbian, transgender or bisexual community, groups or individuals.
+- following failed attempts to connect with the gay, lesbian, transgender or bisexual community, groups or individuals.

 For more information, see: